DPDK/dpdk/doc/guides/sample_app_ug/l3_forward_virtual.rst

 --------

 The application demonstrates the use of the hash and LPM libraries in the DPDK to implement packet forwarding.
-The initialization and run-time paths are very similar to those of the L3 forwarding application (see Chapter 10 "L3 Forwarding Sample Application" for more information).
+The initialization and run-time paths are very similar to those of the :doc:`l3_forward`.
 The forwarding decision is taken based on information read from the input packet.

 The lookup method is either hash-based or LPM-based and is selected at compile time.